yoniflutter/simple_password_encrypter/README.md

     const password2 = "test";
     // make this password the same as the above if you want to get Authentication true message on the console

-    // don't edit this line of code const { hash, salt } = encrypt(password1, 10);
+    // don't edit these lines of code const { hash, salt } = encrypt(password1, 10);
     console.log("Password hashed is ", hash);
     const decrypted = decrypt(password2, hash, salt, 10);